chrisnorman7/worldsmith_studio_manual/src/appendices/installing_worldsmith.md

 As a general rule, if you are beta testing Worldsmith Studio, install from [git](#installing-from-git).
 If you are using the current stable release of Worldsmith Studio, use the version from [pub](#installing-with-pub).

+If you don't want to do either of these things, you can either use a relative path when executing the `worldsmith` command, or you can use the `worldsmith-source` script if you are running Windows.

 ## Installing Worldsmith Studio

 ## Stable Version